-UK's May to appoint new aid minister, seeking to maintain delicate Brexit balance
+UK's May faces Brexit balancing act to replace scandal-hit minister

 The instability in her top team adds to what is already a difficult situation for May.

-An ill-judged snap election in June cost her party its majority in parliament and has left her authority badly weakened at a time when she is trying to negotiate Britain’s departure from the European Union in Brussels and heal deep divisions within her own party.
+An ill-judged snap election in June cost her party its majority in parliament and has sapped her authority at a time when she is trying to heal deep divisions within her own party and negotiate Britain’s departure from the EU.

+The European Parliament’s Brexit negotiator doused hopes that those negotiations were nearing a breakthrough, saying “major issues” must still be resolved on safeguarding citizens’ rights.

+A fresh round of negotiations between Britain and the European Commission began on Thursday.

 Sixteen months after Britain narrowly voted to leave the EU in a referendum, opinions are still split over Brexit at every level from voter to minister.